Tom Jankiewicz: Grosse Pointe Blank

 Jankiewicz wrote the initial script for Grosse Pointe Blank in 1991 after receiving an invitation to his 10th high school reunion.
 He picked the film's title, "Grosse Pointe Blank", while substitute teaching for an English class at Upland High School by writing the title on the classroom's whiteboard to see how it would look on a movie theater.
 Jankiewicz decided to use Grosse Pointe, an upscale Michigan suburb, rather than his working-class hometown of Sterling Heights due to the contrast between the two towns.

 Jankiewicz simultaneously worked as a substitute teacher and a cashier at a Big Lots (located at the corner Foothill and Mountain streets in Upland, California) before his script was picked up for production.

 Jankiewicz based many of the characters in Grosse Pointe Blank on real life friends from Michigan and his high school.
 For example, Jeremy Piven's character, Paul Spericki, was originally named after Jankiewicz's best friend during high school, though the name was changed during filming.
-An erroneous urban legend emerged under the premise that the film's script was based on an actual high school student from Jankiewicz's past who became a professional hit man, which is untrue.
-The exception was Joan Cusack's character, Marcella, was named for Jankiewicz's manager at Big Lots.
+Joan Cusack's character, Marcella, was named for Jankiewicz's manager at Big Lots.
+An erroneous urban legend emerged under the premise that the film's script was based on an actual high school student from Jankiewicz's past who became a professional hit man, which was untrue.

 Jankiewicz shared the co-writing credits of Grosse Pointe Blank with John Cusack, Steve Pink, and D.V.
 DeVincentis.
 In 1997 interview, Cusack stated that he would have liked to film on-location in Jankiewicz's home state of Michigan, but they couldn't move production there due to budgetary constraints.
 Therefore, Grosse Pointe Blank was primarily shot in Monrovia, California, which substituted for Michigan in the film.